 All students pursuing an undergraduate degree may repeat a course for the purpose of replacing a poor grade with a higher one for GPA calculations.
 All course repeats must be done at AUIS.
-The course being retaken must be the same course first taken, unless the course is no longer offered at AUIS, or during the two-year period.
+The course being retaken must be the same course first taken, unless the course is no longer offered at AUIS, or during three consecutive semesters.
 In such a case, only the department that offered the same course may substitute another course with the approval of the major department.
 All attempts of a given course will appear on the official transcript with the grade(s) earned.
 The transcript will have an explanation that the GPA is calculated using all grades earned in a course except the initial attempt when a course has been repeated.

-If the course is not offered for three consecutive semesters then the student can take a new course that is suggested by the department chair.
+If the course is not offered for three consecutive semesters then the student can take a new course that is suggested by the department chair; courses that are still listed in the degree/catalog can only be replaced by the same course.